kastiglione/knox/README.md

 # knox

-Observability and introspection via macOS auditing (Basic Security Module aka BSM)
+Repurpose system auditing for non-security uses.
+Observability and introspection into processes and their lifecycle, granular file access, sources and causes of errors, networking calls, and more.
+Based on macOS auditing: Basic Security Module (aka BSM)

 ## Introduction

 macOS has a system library called `libbsm`, which is a lesser known API for security auditing and monitoring.
 This same data is potentially useful for much more.
 Like what exactly?
 Well, that's why this repo exists -- to explore the possibilities and to provide tools, libraries, and documentation for working with `libbsm`.

-Some interesting uses for `libbsm` are: observing and reacting to process lifecycle, file access, and visibility into errors.
-This kind of data has been available via `dtrace`, using `libbsm` is still interesting because it has different programming ergonomics, and has different tradeoffs.
+Some interesting uses for `libbsm` are: observing and reacting to process lifecycle, visualizing file access across the life of a process, visibility of internal process errors, etc. This kind of data has been available via `dtrace`, using `libbsm` is still interesting because it has different programming ergonomics, and has different tradeoffs.

 ## Install